SegiH/VerjIO_Excel_Report_Generator/README.md

                FitToPages: true, // Optional.
 Will force sheet to fit all of the content into 1 page
                Orientation: "landscape", // Optional.
 Valid values are "landscape" or "portrait"
                Password: "somepassword": // Optional.
 Will protect the sheet from being edited unless the user enters this password
+               NestedTables: true, // Optional.
+This is only required if you are using nested tables
+               ColumnHeadersParent: "UserID,RealName,Username", // Optional.
+This is only required if you are using nested tables.
+Parent table column headers when using nested tables
+               ColumnsParent: [["UserID","CHAR"],["RealName","CHAR"],["Username","CHAR"]], // Optional.
+This is only required if you are using nested tables.
+Parent table columns when using nested tables
+               SQLParent: "SELECT RealName,Username,UserID FROM Users", // Optional.
+This is only required if you are using nested tables.
+Parent SQL
+               DBConnectionParent: "ParentDBCOnnection",  // Optional.
+This is only required if you are using nested tables.
+Parent DB connection for the SQL statement used above
+               ColumnHeadersChild: "Menu Name,Menu Description", // Optional.
+This is only required if you are using nested tables.
+Child table column headers when using nested tables
+               ColumnsChild: [["MenuName","CHAR"],["MenuDescription","CHAR"]], // Optional.
+This is only required if you are using nested tables.
+Child table columns when using nested tables
+               SQLChild: "SELECT UserID,MenuName,MenuDescription FROM Menus", // Optional.
+This is only required if you are using nested tables.
+Child SQL
+               DBConnectionChild: "GENESIS_INTRANET", // Optional.
+This is only required if you are using nested tables.
+Child DB connection for the SQL statement used above
+               JoinWhereClause: ["UserID",0], // Optional.
+This is only required if you are using nested tables.
+Index 0 is the joining column name that links the parent and child
+               ChildIndent: 1 //  Optional.
+This is only required if you are using nested tables.
+Shift the child table to the right by this many columns
                SheetHeader: [{ // Add heading in Cell D1
                     Value: "EOL Parts Report as of " + getCurrentDate(),
                     Column: 3,